Estonian Biocentre

 The Estonian Biocentre (EBC; Eesti Biokeskus) is a genetics and genomics research institute located in Tartu, Estonia.
 It's a joint venture between the University of Tartu and the National Institute of Chemical Physics and Biophysics.
-The goal is to promote research and technological development (RTD) of gene and cell technologies in Estonia.
-The EBC is regulated by a nine-member Scientific Council composed of researchers from the EBC and outside and is advised by an international Advisory Board, currently consisting of five members from different countries.
+The goal of the EBC is to promote research and technological development (RTD) in gene and cell technologies in Estonia.
+The EBC is regulated by a nine-member Scientific Council, comprising researchers from the EBC and external members, and is advised by an international Advisory Board, currently consisting of five members from different countries.

-EBC was established in 1986.
-The current director of EBC is Prof. Richard Villems.
+The EBC was established in 1986, and the current director is Prof. Richard Villems.